 Sexual harassment is also prohibited under Title IX, Title VII of the Civil Rights Act of 1964, and other applicable statutes.
-This Policy prohibits sexual harassment against LaGrange College community members of any sex, sexual orientation in the context of education or employment.
+This Policy prohibits sexual harassment against LaGrange College community members of any sex, sexual orientation, gender identity, or gender expression in the context of education or employment.